valkey-io/valkey-doc/docs/connect/clients/java.md

 ---
 title: "Java guide"
 linkTitle: "Java"
-description: Connect your Java application to a Redis database
+description: Connect your Java application to a Valkey database
 weight: 3
 aliases:
   - /docs/clients/java/
   - /docs/redis-clients/java/
 ---

-Install Redis and the Redis client, then connect your Java application to a Redis database.
+Install Valkey and the Valkey client, then connect your Java application to a Valkey database.

 ## Jedis

-[Jedis](https://github.com/redis/jedis) is a Java client for Redis designed for performance and ease of use.
+[Jedis](https://github.com/redis/jedis) is a Java client for Valkey and Redis designed for performance and ease of use.

 ### Install